Skin Allergies in Cats: Causes, Symptoms, and Treatment (Vet Advice)

 Different allergens affect different individuals: one allergic cat might be utterly unaffected by pollens but react very severely to eating fish.
 In contrast, for another cat it might be the other way around.
 Usually, allergies take some time to develop, meaning allergies can develop against things that your cat was previously fine with.
 For example, a type of food or a flea control product that you have used for months or years with no problems can suddenly start to cause a reaction in your cat.

-While a skin allergy, formally termed allergic dermatitis, is a common symptom of allergies in cats, not every cat’s allergy will show up as a skin condition.
+While a skin allergy, formally termed allergic dermatitis, is a common symptom of allergies, not every cat’s allergy will show up as a skin condition.
 Some cats might have allergies present as a cough or stuffy nose, or digestive upset, even though the process behind the allergy is the same – it depends on how their individual immune system responds to the allergen.

 Cats with allergic dermatitis are typically very itchy and sore.
 The symptoms you notice might include: